Billy Schaeffer

-William G. Schaeffer (born December 11, 1951) is a former American basketball small forward in the American Basketball Association (ABA) for the New York Nets and Virginia Squires.
+William G. Schaeffer (born December 11, 1951) is an American former basketball in the American Basketball Association (ABA) for the New York Nets and Virginia Squires.
 He also was a member of the Allentown Jets in the Eastern Pennsylvania Basketball League.
-He played college basketball at St. John's University.
+He played college basketball for the St. John's Red Storm.

 Early years

 A native of Bellerose, New York, Schaeffer attended Holy Cross High School in Flushing, New York.
 As a junior, he led the team to a basketball championship in 1968 (first in school history).
 As a senior, he was named to the New York City All-Stars team.

 College career

 Schaeffer stayed in his home state to attend college, accepting a basketball scholarship from St. John's University.
 In three varsity seasons spanning between 1970–71 and 1972–73, Schaeffer established himself as one of the premier players in program history.

 As a sophomore, he struggled with leg injuries, but still managed 14.4 points and 6.3 rebounds per game.
 He helped the team qualify for the 1971 National Invitation Tournament.

 As a junior, he missed the first few games with an illness, but still registered 17.1 points and 6.2 rebounds per game, to go along with a .636 shooting percentage (fifth in the nation).
-He contributed to the team reaching the 1972 National Invitation Tournament semi-final, losing 67-69 against Niagara University, when his last second shot didn't fall down.
+He contributed to the team reaching the 1972 National Invitation Tournament semi-final, losing 67–69 against Niagara University, when his last second shot didn't fall down.
 He was voted a third team All-American by the Associated Press and United Press International, among other accolades.

 As a senior in 1972–73, Schaeffer averaged a still-standing school record 24.7 points per game behind a then-school record .594 shooting percentage.
 He also led the team to the 1973 NCAA tournament.
 The Met Basketball Writers Association selected him as the Haggerty Award winner, which is given annually to the best male collegiate basketball player in the New York City metropolitan area.
 For his college career, Schaeffer accumulated 1,484 points and 622 rebounds.